int128/ses-to-slack/README.md

 # SES to Slack

-This is an AWS Lambda function to forward a mail from SES to Slack.
+This is an AWS Lambda function to forward mails from SES to Slack.

 ## How it works

-Sender -> SMTP -> SES -> SNS -> Lambda -> Slack Incoming Webhook -> Receiver
+SMTP → AWS SES → AWS SNS → AWS Lambda → Slack Incoming Webhook

 ![diagram](https://lh5.googleusercontent.com/V-8BCBJhk2ZN4iCg77Ohl-JrKIhTl9uMqKbkl91aWo3BoWy4Zu8_fAIiRgvDfiy5Oz-QqKgg8-1NhEYjHdo0=w2456-h1408)

+A Lambda function can be deployed on a region different from SES and SNS.
+This may be useful for VPC internal request to a Slack compatible API such as Mattermost.
+For example,

+- SES (us-west-2)
+- SNS (us-west-2)
+- Lambda with VPC (ap-northeast-1)
+- EC2 (ap-northeast-1)

 ## Getting Started